1. Home

 Research Goal

 Our overall goal is to minimize the burden of diabetes health disparities across the lifespan through improving diabetes prevention and management.
-By elucidating the complex association of biological, social and environmental factors to the pathogenesis of cardiometabolic diseases, we will evaluate current paradigms and promote the development of novel screening and therapeutic strategies.
+Our research program investigates metabolic mechanisms of diabetes risk and treatment response in youth, young adults, and women.

 Current Research